A PDF version of the User Guide is available here.

 The channel selection for the zone is done by clicking on the number above the module.
 The standard drum kit is available on channel 10.

 The instrument selection is done by clicking on the instrument selection button.
 A list of General MIDI instruments will then appear.
 Select the desired instrument from the list.

 In order to transpose the notes being submitted by either your MIDI or computer keyboard, click on the UP or DOWN arrow.
-The value will either increase or decrease of 12 semitones.
+The value will either increase or decrease in steps of 12 semitones.